Azure/aaz-dev-tools/docs/pages/usage/workspace_editor.md

 ## Workspace Editor Usage

-When using aaz-dev from stratch, the workspace editor is the starting point.
+When using aaz-dev from scratch, the workspace editor is the starting point.

 ### Workspace operations

 #### Create a workspace

-In workspace page, the drop-dowm menu can select an existing workspace or create a new one.
+In workspace page, the drop-down menu can select an existing workspace or create a new one.

 ![create_a_workspace](../../assets/recordings/workspace_editor/create_a_workspace.gif)